cabo/sdf-mapping/draft-ietf-asdf-sdf-mapping.md

-Instead of a model file reaching out to other model files and integrating aspects into itself via `sdfRef` (*pull* approach), the mapping file *pushes* information into a new copy of a specific given SDF model.
+Instead of a model file reaching out to other model files and integrating aspects into itself via `sdfRef` (*pull* approach), the Supplement *pushes* information into a new copy of a specific given SDF model.
-The original SDF model does not need to know which mapping files it will be used with and can be used with several such mapping files independently of each other.
+The original SDF model does not need to know which Supplements it will be used with and can be used with several such Supplements independently of each other.

-An augmented SDF model is produced from two inputs: An SDF model and a compatible mapping file, i.e. every `target` JSON pointer within elements of the  `patches` array points to a location that already exists within the SDF model or has been created by a previous augmentation step.
+An augmented SDF model is produced from two inputs: An SDF model and a compatible Supplement, i.e. every JSON pointer key within elements of the  `amend` array points to a location that already exists within the SDF model or has been created by a previous augmentation step.
 To perform the augmentation, a processor needs to create a copy of the original SDF model.
-It then iterates over all entries within the mapping file's `patches` array.
+It then iterates over all entries within the Supplement's `amend` array elements.
-During each iteration, the processor first obtains a reference to the target referred to by the `target` JSON pointer.
+During each iteration, the processor first obtains a reference to the target referred to by the JSON pointer in the respective key.
-This reference is then used as the `Target` argument of the JSON Merge Patch algorithm {{-merge-patch}} and the entry's `patch` quality as the `Patch` argument; the target is replaced with the result of the merge-patch.
+This reference is then used as the `Target` argument of the JSON Merge Patch algorithm {{-merge-patch}} and the entry's value as the `Patch` argument; the target is replaced with the result of the merge-patch.

 Once the iteration has finished, the processor returns the resulting augmented SDF model.
 Should the resolution of a JSON pointer or an application of the JSON Merge Patch algorithm fail, an error is thrown instead.

 An example for an augmented SDF model can be seen in {{code-augmented-sdf-model}}.
-This is the result of applying the WoT-specific mapping file from {{code-wot-output2}} to the SDF model shown in {{code-wot-output1}}.
+This is the result of applying the WoT-specific Supplement from {{code-wot-output2}} to the SDF model shown in {{code-wot-output1}}.
 This augmented SDF model is one step away from being converted to a WoT Thing Model or Thing Description, which requires some information that cannot be provided in an SDF model that is limited to the vocabulary defined in the SDF base specification.